pycom/pycom-documentation/gettingstarted/connection/lopy4.md

 ![](../../.gitbook/assets/lora_sigfox_pigtail_ant_lopy4.png)

+{% hint style="danger" %}
+Since the LoRa chip only runs on one frequency band at a time you only need to connect an antenna to the appropriate U.FL connecor.
+You should be supplied with a the antenna that suits the band you intend using.
+{% endhint %}

 ### WiFi/Bluetooth \(optional\)

 All Pycom modules, including the LoPy4, come with a on-board WiFi antenna as well as a U.FL connector for an external antenna.
 The external antenna is optional and only required if you need better performance or are mounting the LoPy4 in such a way that the WiFi signal is blocked.
 Switching between the antennas is done via software, instructions for this can be found [here.](../../firmwareapi/pycom/network/wlan.md)